 Difference Between Active and Passive Transducer

 Passive transducers operate in industrial applications, such as estimating the pressure of a gas or liquid or a system’s temperature, and are used in medical applications, such as counting the heart’s electrical activity.
 They can gauge the force delivered to a structure, such as a bridge, or the displacement of an object.

 Passive transducers are uncomplicated and steadfast devices that do not require an external power supply to process.
-Nonetheless, the variety of physical qualities they can measure is limited, and their exactitude is often lower than that of active transducers.
+Nonetheless, the variety of physical qualities they can measure is limited, and their exactitude is lower than that of active transducers.

+Difference Between Active and Passive Transducer